 Does history repeat itself?
 Not necessarily.
 History repeats when we repeat it.
 Don’t we make our own history?
 My suggestion for other non-English speakers is that in any terms that you need to use in English, please be aware of how English people use such words.
 Fortunately, I am a Muslim.
 I never have all these words in my dictionary as a Muslim.
 The only “anarchy” for me is when you label people with terms that do not represent them entirely.
 “Equality” for me is contextual.
-I disagree with “equality” in my work place, for example.
+I disagree with “equality” in my workplace, for example.
 If I have worked hard but my colleague does not, and he receives the same wage as I do, that would be unfair.
-“Freedom” is when I am free from the Hell Fire.
+“Freedom” is when I am free from the Hell-Fire.
 How?
 Should you be dead first?
-No. At least, doing good deeds among people is part of approaching the heaven: you don’t have enemies on earth and you don’t have problems in life.
-“Racism” for me never exist.
+No. At least, doing good deeds among people as part of approaching heaven: you don’t have enemies on earth and you don’t have problems in life.
+“Racism” for me never existed.
 Never.
 What counts as good people to me is when such people set their life with a purpose.
 Why are they doing what they are doing?
 Why should they be born in a certain physical condition?
-You know, I want to be a tall man with muscles and pointed nose, but in reality, I am Asian – short and kind of fat, with dark skin.
+You know, I want to be a tall man with muscles and a pointed nose, but in reality, I am Asian – short and kind of fat, with dark skin.
 Should I curse the way I look?
 Hoho.
 Nope.
 Like Farmer Jr said, “Let God be the judge”.
 My God is Allah SWT.
 Thus, I let Allah SWT judges me on what I am inside.
-People change over times, anyway.
-Today is a bad ass, next time a holy person.
+People change over time, anyway.
+Today is a badass, next time a holy person.
 Nobody knows.
-Today is a holy person, next time a bad ass.
+Today is a holy person, next time a badass.
 Everything depends on the way we look at ourselves by asking, “Who am I?
 Why was I born through that parents?
 Why would I have to be in such and such a way?
-What is freedom to me?”
+What is the freedom to me?”